 John’s dedication extends beyond the Explorer section.
 He previously served as a Scout Leader and currently holds the important positions of Deputy Group Scout Leader and Trustee with 1st Henfield Scout Group.
 His leadership and experience are invaluable assets to our group.

-Gavin Wright – 1SAS Quartermaster
+Gavin Wright – Active Support Unit (Quartermaster)

 When Gavin’s previous Scout group, 1st Partridge Green, sadly closed due to a lack of volunteers, he ensured his Cubs could continue their Scouting journey by bringing his Cub pack to 1st Henfield.
 This allowed our group to establish a thriving second Cub pack.